 - Don’t say “I’ll think about it” if you don’t want or can’t do it.
 This way you’ll only prolong your stress and anxiety instead of getting this unpleasant situation off your chest.

+It can be difficult at first, but once you let go and see that others are up to the challenge, you’ll feel more relaxed about the entire arrangement and your productivity will significantly improve.
 As a conclusion, I’d like to offer the tip which sums up everything we mentioned in this article: Don’t work hard.
 Work smart.